 Slowly pull the insert out of ¡El Niño!-¡La Niña! while watching the changing scene in the large window.
 Note that the stormy conditions move eastward.
-Continue pulling until the El Niño label is lined up in the lower left corner of the window.
+Continue pulling until the El Niño label is lined up in the large window indentation.
 Now you are viewing atmospheric and oceanic conditions that are expected during a typical El Niño.
 While no two El Niño episodes are exactly alike, all of them exhibit most of the characteristics described in ¡El Niño!-¡La Niña!.

 - 11. With the onset of El Niño, tropical surface air pressure patterns change.
 Compare the red El Niño readings in the western and central tropical Pacific windows with the black marks along the sides of the windows.
 The black marks indicate long-term average readings at those locations.
 During long-term average conditions, the surface air pressure in the central Pacific is higher than to the west.
-During El Niño, the surface air pressure to the west is [(higher)(lower)] than in the central Pacific.
+During El Niño, the surface air pressure to the west is (higher) (lower) than in the central Pacific.
 This seesaw pattern of pressure variation is called the Southern Oscillation. - 12.
-In response to changes in the air pressure pattern across the tropical Pacific, the speed of the Trade Winds decreases (and wind directions can reverse, especially in the western Pacific).
+In response to changes in the air pressure pattern across the tropical Pacific, the speed of the Trade Winds decreases (and the wind direction can reverse, especially in the western Pacific).
 No longer being pushed toward and piled up in the western Pacific, the warm surface water reverses flow direction.
-As seen in the Surface Currents window, the surface water currents during El Niño flow toward the [(east)(west)].
-As evident in the appropriate Sea Surface Temperature window, this causes SSTs in the eastern tropical Pacific to be [(higher)(lower)] than neutral values. - 13.
-In response to surface currents, sea surface heights in the eastern tropical Pacific are [(higher)(lower)] than neutral levels.
+As seen in the Surface Currents

+- window, the surface water currents during El Niño flow toward the (east) (west).
+As evident in the appropriate Sea Surface Temperature window, this causes SSTs in the eastern tropical Pacific to be (higher) (lower) than long-term average values. - 13.
+In response to surface currents, sea surface heights in the eastern tropical Pacific are (higher) (lower) than long-term average levels.
 At the same time, the arrival of the warmer water causes the surface warm-water layer to thicken.
-Evidence of this is the [(shallower)(deeper)] depth of the thermocline compared to neutral conditions. - 14.
-Differences between existing conditions and neutral conditions are called anomalies.
+Evidence of this is the (shallower) (deeper) depth of the thermocline compared to long-term average conditions. - 14.
+Differences between existing conditions and long-term average conditions are called anomalies.
 If El Niño readings are higher than the respective long-term averages (shown by the black reference lines next to the windows), the anomalies are positive.
 If El Niño values are lower, the anomalies are negative.
-In the eastern tropical Pacific during El Niño, the SST anomaly is [(negative)(positive)], the sea-surface height anomaly is [(negative)(positive)], the surface air pressure anomaly is [(negative)(positive)], and the rainfall anomaly is [(negative)(positive)].
+In the eastern tropical Pacific during El Niño, the SST anomaly is (negative) (positive), the sea-surface height anomaly is (negative) (positive), and the rainfall anomaly is (negative) (positive).